KEVIN-VN642/A_B-Testing/README.md

-# E-commerce Checkout Optimization: A/B Testing Analysis
+# A/B Testing Analysis for E-commerce Checkout Optimization

 ### 1. Project Introduction
 #### 1.1 Overview A/B Testing